Simulation Innovation and Mentoring Services

 Three Learning Labs in the Gilbert Simulation Center provide students with flexible, interactive learning environments.
 Students are provided presentations on multiple large screens and demonstrations along with opportunities to practice skills and patient care.
 Patient simulators, skills-task trainers and medical equipment is set-up in these labs based on scheduled course activities.

-Students engage in guided reflection of their simulation experiences in 1 of 3 debrief rooms in Gilbert.
+Students engage in guided reflection of their simulation experiences in one of three debrief rooms in Gilbert.
 These rooms provide comfortable safe spaces to exchange how students felt during a scenario, what went well, and what was learned to apply to care of actual patients in the future.

 Students enjoy immersion in the simulated hospital environment upon entering through automated double doors to reach the nurses station.
 The medication room door is behind the nurses station near patient care items used during simulations.
 Cameras and microphones throughout the center follow students through the rooms to make activities visible to other learners and faculty.

-Our main SILC space features 12 beds where students engage in clinical procedures and patient care scenarios under the direction of faculty and simulation specialists.
+Simulation that improves your critical thinking and decision-making skills.
+In Tucson, our main SILC simulation space features 12 beds where students engage in clinical procedures and patient care scenarios under the direction of faculty and simulation specialists.
 There are also three simulated hospital rooms with interactive patient simulators.

 Common Procedure Lab